 (It feels like this; except, when we fall, it’s usually into a pizza.)

-When nutritional supplements and vitamins became popular several decades ago, it seemed heaven-sent.
+When nutritional supplements and the best vitamins for bone health became popular several decades ago, it seemed heaven-sent.
 For the first time, the average person could control which nutrients are entering their body down to the microgram without having to memorize the nutritional facts of their favorite foods.
 And, as with all money-making idea’s, the market was soon flooded with frauds and scam artists.
 Vitamins promising longevity and vitality, nutritional supplements that guarantee super-hero-like muscle gains and weight loss that would make a supermodel jealous, and don’t get even me started on the gas station “natural male enhancement” pills.
 Nothing is off limits.

 Since vitamin manufacturers are not required to follow FDA guidelines, they are self-regulated.
 Meaning all health benefits they claim, and even the list of active ingredients of their products, should be taken with a grain of salt.
 So, how do I know if a nutritional supplement is a scam?